 - Provides the DNA sequence of the entire genome

-- Helps identify structural alterations, such as translocations and inversions, as well as insertion and deletions (indels) and single point mutations
+- Is used to identify structural alterations, such as translocations and inversions, as well as insertion and deletions (indels) and single point mutations

 - Provides sequence from transcribed genes and non-coding RNAs (RNA-seq) and/or from small regulatory RNAs known as microRNAs (miRNA-seq)